 See how this works below with an excerpt reprinted from the grammar section of our Conversational Italian for Travelers textbook, courtesy of publisher Stella Lucente, LLC.

-For an easy-to read reference book on grammar, the same section is found in the easy-to-read reference book Conversational Italian for Travelers: Just the Grammar.
+For an easy-to read reference book on grammar, the same section is found in the reference book Conversational Italian for Travelers: Just the Grammar.

 Grammar Note: Cognates